Matlock, Victoria: Revival and decline

 The Matlock Post Office closed in 1934.

 In January 1939 bushfires “sweeping through the ranges from three directions” caused destruction “at the Matlock Mills where a large number of men were employed”.
 The fires “devastated the whole forest, reducing it to a blackened ruin and taking terrible toll of human lives”, including at Fitzpatrick's saw-mill in the Matlock Forest where fifteen people were killed (including the owner and his two sons).

-By 1952 the sole remaining resident of Matlock was Mrs. J. Sutcliffe.
+By 1967 the sole remaining resident of Matlock was Mrs. J. Sutcliffe.
 Mrs. Sutcliffe's grandmother, Emily Fletcher, had been a licensed wine-seller in the township.
 In 1953 a saw-mill opened at Matlock, reviving the settlement somewhat, with 10 timber-cutters and millhands and two families occupying some of the old houses and three newly constructed dwellings.
 The sawmill operated until 1975.
 The Matlock Post Office reopened in 1956 (after the sawmill was established) and closed in 1970.

-Climate

-Owing to its altitude of 1,150 metres (3,773 feet) and latitude of 37.6° S as well as windward position, Matlock features a borderline subpolar oceanic climate (Cfc); with heavy snowfall occurring much of the year, sometimes snowing in summer.
-Precipitation is extreme, especially in winter.